 At the conclusion of this course, participants will be able to:

-- Recognize and apply the principles of comprehensive prosthodontic treatment for completely edentulous, partially edentulous, and dentate patients.
+- Recognize and apply principles of diagnosis, planning, and treatment for completely edentulous, partially edentulous, and dentate patients.

-- Understand the current applications and future direction of advanced digital technology in patient care.
+- Review current clinical applications and future directions of dental materials and digital technology in patient care.